 - Mapping and codifying: What competencies, skills and attributes are needed to run sustainable impactful creative hubs?
 This question will underpin the capacity building content we create this year, and form a competency framework from which hub leaders and their teams can self navigate.
 We will also be keeping note of everyone we work with and hubs accessing our resources, to continue to build the global picture of this growing movement.

 The new Creative Hubs Academy leaflet explains the programme in more depth.

 As a partnership, Nesta, the British Council and Hivos, are interested in ways in which the creative economy, arts and culture are innovating to remain relevant, diverse, sustainable and inclusive.
 Nesta’s research looking at which skills will be needed in the future has highlighted the importance of creativity, with 87% of ‘creative occupations’ resistant to automation.
 With a growing young workforce, global shortage of jobs and opportunities, and an ever present need for community organising and activism, there has never been a more important time to be supporting communities to be creatively entrepreneurial and collectively strong.

-Creative Hubs Academy builds on ten years of impactful delivery of the Creative Enterprise Programme (CEP), in partnership with the British Council.
+Creative Hubs Academy builds on many years of impactful delivery of the Creative Enterprise Programme (CEP), in partnership with the British Council.
 As part of the delivery plan for the CEP, we have been working with British Council teams to build local capacity to deliver the programme.
 Our aim is to strengthen local networks and develop local communities of practice that support the development of the creative industries.
 Supporting hubs is a very logical next step for us, contributing to broader ecosystem development.

 Creative hubs are integral to the service portfolio of British Council and Hivos.
 Both organisations have a strong track record in supporting the development of global hub networks.
 Nesta is experienced in building creative learning offers that develop the capabilities of people innovating for the common good.